-- 14.1 Records for each consignment of goods subject to biosecurity control must include: - biosecurity entry number (where relevant) - Import Permit number or departmental in vivo approval number for the regulated articles - description of the regulated goods (using accurate scientific terminology) - date of receipt of goods and country of origin - location or part of facility where each item subject to biosecurity control is held, and the respective BC status - records of any derivatives and additional cultures/material or substance grown from the original material subject to biosecurity control - where applicable quantities (for example, kg or litres) of goods received, destroyed and in storage - date of completion of research - details of any treatments - method and date of disposal/destruction of goods subject to biosecurity control and any direct or indirect derivatives - method, and date of waste disposal/destruction - the date of movement and the department's permission for any movement (including transfer certificates) of goods from the facility - comprehensive details of any breaches of goods subject to biosecurity control from the facility. - 14.2 A bi-annual summary of records, that includes the information in 13.1, must be provided at audit or at the request of a biosecurity officer.

-- 14.3 A logbook (electronic or manual) recording steriliser load, temperature and duration of sterilisation cycle must be maintained. - 14.4 Calibration specifications for equipment that has a bearing on the biosecurity status of the material (such as autoclave), along with calibration records must be provided at audit and at the request of a biosecurity officer. - 14.5 Drinking water, food and toilets shall only be located within designated areas of the biosecurity facility where goods are not handled, stored or treated and there is also no potential for harm to animals, plants, humans or the environment.
+- 21.1 Records for each consignment of goods subject to biosecurity control must include: - date of receipt of goods and country of origin - Import Permit number, in vivo approval number or transfer approval - location or part of facility where each item subject to biosecurity control is held - date of completion of research - details of any treatments - method and date of disposal/destruction of goods subject to biosecurity control (if applicable) and any direct or indirect derivatives - the date of movement and the department's permission for any movement (including transfer certificates) of goods from the facility - comprehensive details of any breaches of goods subject to biosecurity control from the facility. - 21.2 A record must be maintained of an up to date inventory of the animals present and a chronological record of procedures performed, including details of post mortem results. - 21.3 Drinking water, food and toilets shall only be located within designated areas of the biosecurity facility where goods are not handled, stored or treated and there is also no potential for harm to animals, plants, humans or the environment.
 A procedure must be in place which ensures gloves and garments are removed and hands are washed prior to drinking, eating or use of the toilet facilities.

-Indoor animal containment-level 3 (BC3) facilities
+Plant laboratory containment-level 4 (BC4) facilities